zedithx/zedithx/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/yang-si-jun-5360b7231](https://www.linkedin.com/in/yang-si-jun-5360b7231)

 - ⚡ Fun fact: **I love growth.
-I make a commitment to be improving myself in something different in every period of my life, outside of coding.
+I make a commitment to be improving myself in something different in every period of my life.
 For this period, I am studying for the Certified Kubernetes Administrator Certification**

 <h3 align="left">Connect with me:</h3>
 <p align="left">